ReesBomgardner/CS-121-Spring-2023-ReesBomgardner/Activities/Week 15 Activities/BinarySearchActivity1/README.md

 # Description

-In this activity,
+In this activity, I rewrote the BinarySearchDemo and BinarySearchTester from a given assignmnet and augmented them to use ArrayLists.

-The hardest part was
+The hardest part wasusing the correct index values to connect to the correct array.